HyagoOliveira/FluxEvaluationProject/README.md

 ## Tasks

-In the next sections you'll check all required tasks and its details and commits.
+In the next sections you'll check all required and additional tasks, with its details and commits.

 ## Use new scripts for the Player